-We have financed our operations in large part with equity and debt financing arrangements, including net proceeds of \$77.8 million from our initial public offering in May 2017, net proceeds of \$57.8 million from our underwritten public offering in August 2018, and net proceeds of \$101.3 million from our underwritten public offering in September 2019, as well as through sales of subscriptions and professional services and borrowings under our credit facilities.
-We also financed \$3.7 million of office furniture and fixtures and \$0.8 million of computer hardware, both associated with the build out of our new headquarters.
+We have financed our operations in large part with equity and debt financing arrangements, including net proceeds of \$77.8 million from our initial public offering in May 2017, net proceeds of \$57.8 million from our underwritten public offering in August 2018, net proceeds of \$101.3 million from our underwritten public offering in September 2019, and net proceeds of \$107.9 million from our underwritten public offering in June 2020.
+In addition, we have financed our operations through sales of subscriptions and professional services and borrowings under our credit facilities.
+We also financed \$3.7 million of office furniture and fixtures and \$0.8 million of equipment, both associated with the build out of our new headquarters.

 In November 2017, we entered into a \$20.0 million revolving line of credit with a lender.
 The facility matures in November 2022.
 We may elect whether amounts drawn on the revolving line of credit bear interest at a floating rate per annum equal to either the LIBOR or the prime rate plus an additional interest rate margin that is determined by the availability of borrowings under the revolving line of credit.
 The additional interest rate margin will range from 2.00% to 2.50% in the case of LIBOR advances and from 1.00% to 1.50% in the case of prime rate advances.
 The revolving line of credit contains an unused facility fee in an amount between 0.15% and 0.25% of the average unused portion of the revolving line of credit, which is payable quarterly.
 The agreement contains certain customary affirmative and negative covenants and requires us to maintain (1) an adjusted quick ratio of at least 1.35 and (ii) minimum adjusted EBITDA in the amounts and for the periods set forth in the agreement.
 Any amounts borrowed under the credit facility are collateralized by substantially all of our assets.
-We were in compliance with all covenants as of March 31, 2020.
-As of March 31, 2020, we had not made any borrowings under this revolving line of credit, and we had outstanding letters of credit totaling \$11.1 million in connection with securing our leased office space.
+We were in compliance with all covenants as of June 30, 2020.
+As of June 30, 2020, we had not made any borrowings under this revolving line of credit, and we had outstanding letters of credit totaling \$11.1 million in connection with securing our leased office space.